By Andrew Stockley

 Chirnside Park (Postcode 3116) is on the outskirts of Melbourne, near Mooroolbark and Lilydale, in Victoria, Australia.

 This page was prepared by Andrew Stockley (pictured here with his Grandma) as part of a Grade Six School Project (2002).
-It was last updated in early 2012.
+It was last updated in late 2013.
 A feedback form is provided at the bottom of the page.

 This page gives a brief description and outlines some facts, history, statistics, and population information that describe the Chirnside Park community.
 The information is provided as community service to people seeking information about Chirnside Park, Mooroolbark and Lilydale.